uobie80/spring-boot-3-rest-app-demo/README.md

 ### 1. User Authentication
 - To authenticate, use Basic Authentication with a username and password stored in the H2 database.
-- The passwords can be decrypted using the following site: https://bcrypt-generator.com/
+- The passwords can be encrypted using the following site: https://bcrypt-generator.com/

 ### 2. Get User's First Name by Phone Number